theBowja/genshin-db/readme.md

 REFER TO [EXAMPLES.md](https://github.com/theBowja/genshin-db/blob/main/examples.md) since the readme below isn't detailed.

-Every input string to the query parameter will be **autocompleted** to match possible values.
+Every query input string will be **autocompleted** to match available values.
 This means doing something like genshin.characters('amb') will give the same results as genshin.characters('amber').
 If there are no results, then **undefined** will be returned.

-Every update will probably change the format for some data.
+Data format may change frequently.
 If you need to know the data format for some specific version of this library, you can go to the github and switch to the tag version you're on.
 Then go into the data folder and look at the data to find the format.
 Don't look into the template folder since it isn't up-to-date.

 If you need help or have questions, you can talk to me in [my discord](https://discord.gg/utZRUky5Xm).